Imago Exercise #1: Create Safety

-The number one priority in Imago Relationship Therapy is to create safety in the relationship so that couples can communicate effectively.
+The number one priority in Imago Relationship Therapy is to create safety in the relationship.
+This is so that couples can communicate effectively.
 What I know for sure, (as Oprah would say), after working with couples for the last 25 years, is that if a person doesn’t feel safe in a relationship he/she will defend him/herself.

 Let me take you back to the year 2001 – to 9/11.
-Shortly after that event I attended the International Imago Convention being held in Atlanta, Georgia.
-As the Imago Institute was then in New York and many of the therapists had assisted at ground zero, everyone was affected by what had happened and it was a significant topic of conversation.
+Shortly after that event, I attended the International Imago Convention being held in Atlanta, Georgia.
+As the Imago Institute was then in New York and many of the therapists had assisted at ground zero, everyone was affected by what had happened.
+It was a significant topic of conversation.
 Something very interesting happened, however, as the week wore on and therapists from all over the world shared their experiences working with couples.
-By the end of the week someone expressed what we all intuitively understood.
+By the end of the week, someone expressed what we all intuitively understood.
 When couples attack each other in a significant relationship it has the same devastating effect as the attack on the Twin Towers.

 For this month I would encourage you to ask yourself when you have felt the safest with your partner.
-Identify those times, then take some time to describe them to your partner and together work at creating more of these safe spaces together.
+Identify those times, then take some time to describe them to your partner.
+Together work at creating more of these safe spaces together.
 And remember … a relationship can only thrive if both of you feel safe.